Services

 | Major outage | The service is not available. |

-The status of a service can be updated during the creation of an incident or independently without an incident.
+The status of a service can be updated when you post a [status update](/incidents-and-status-pages/status-updates.md), or independently on the service itself.

 {% hint style="info" %}